Asana Gantt Chart: A How-to Guide With Pros, Cons & Alternatives

 Track Progress and Costs With Real-Time Dashboards

+Once the baseline is set on the Gantt chart, the entire team can use the software to track performance in real-time.
 All of ProjectManager’s project planning tools like Gantt charts and kanban boards sync with real-time dashboards that track your project progress, costs, resource utilization, budgets and timelines.
-Additionally, ProjectManager has timesheets that track labor costs.
+Managers can get a high-level view of the project as the dashboard collects live data on tasks, progress, overall health, time, workload and cost.
+Additionally, ProjectManager has timesheets that track labor costs to keep projects on budget.

 Light mode dashboard image ProjectManager